YoannaPo/ML_challenges/README.md

 # Exercises
-Tasks performed during fourth challenge of the five Machine Learning Challenges - organised by DataWorkshop
+Tasks performed during fourth and five challenges of the five Machine Learning Challenges - organised by DataWorkshop

 ## General info
 This project is personal, so use at your own risk.